mattzeunert/CSS-Todo-App/README.md

 ## What works

-- Add new todo item (up to 50 items)
+- Add new todo item (upto 50 items)
 - Mark items as done
 - Delete items
 - Filter items (done/not done)